 Matcha is a powdered form of steamed and dried green tea leaves that tastes like a grassier, creamier and brighter version of the regular green tea.

 So you can say that matcha is asuperior form of green tea.
-While green tea can grow across the globe and doesn’t require special care, matcha must be grown in the shade for about three weeks before it’s harvested.
+While green tea can grow across the globe and doesn’t require special care, matcha can only be grown in Japan and must stay in the shade for about three weeks before it’s harvested .
 The tea trees are covered in cloth to protect the leaves from light during the several week period before harvest.
 This process forces the plant to produce more chlorophyll, increases the production of amino acids and gives the leaves a very dark, rich shade of green.

 Only the finest tea buds are handpicked and they are laid flat to dry (if they were rolled, they would become “Gyokuru” tea).
 The stems and veins are removed in processing, and the leaves are finely ground into powder which then known as “tencha”.